Photon region boundary for stationary axisymmetric black holes: Photon region and its boundary

 where $\sigma= E/L$ and $D=g_{t\phi}^2-g_{tt} g_{\phi\phi}$.
 Since $D$ is non-zero outside the event horizon, a solution to the first constraint $V(r,\theta)=0$ can be obtained as roots of the quadratic polynomial in $\sigma$.
 The two roots $\sigma_{\pm}$ are given as

-With $g_{t\phi}$ taken to be negative, we can comment on the nature of these roots inside and outside the ergoregion.
-Within the ergoregion, $g_{tt}>0$ implies that both $\sigma_+$ and $\sigma_-$ are positive.
-Conversely, outside the ergoregion, $g_{tt}<0$ results in a positive value for $\sigma_+$ and a negative value for $\sigma_-$.
+Considering the chosen convention for the rotation sense of the black hole, with $g_{t\phi}$ taken to be negative, we can comment on the nature of these roots inside and outside the ergoregion.
+Within the ergoregion, $g_{tt}>0$ implies that both $\sigma_+$ and $\sigma_-$ are positive, whereas outside the ergoregion, $g_{tt}<0$ results in a positive value for $\sigma_+$ and a negative value for $\sigma_-$.
 Here, one can note that, $\sigma_+ > \sigma_-$ regardless of the sign of $g_{t\phi}$.
 The roots $\sigma_{\pm}$ determine the rotation sense of photons on SPOs (see section \ref{Rotation sense of SPOs} for details).
 A photon with $\sigma>0$ $(\sigma<0)$ travels on a co-rotating (counter-rotating) orbit.
-Now, considering the second constraint $\partial_r V(r,\theta)=0$, we can write,
+The the second constraint $\partial_r V(r,\theta)=0$ can be expanded as follows,

-The second constraint equation is also a quadratic equation in $\sigma$ and can be solved for two roots of the polynomial.
-However, it can be simplified further by considering that the photon region boundary is a simultaneous solution to the two constraints, Eq.(\ref{Boundary condition 1}) and (\ref{Boundary condition 2}).
-Imposing the first constraint $V(r,\theta)=0$ results in reducing the second term in Eq.(\ref{second condition}) to zero, thus simplifying it to,
+The above equation is also a quadratic equation in $\sigma$ and can be solved for the two roots of the quadratic polynomial.
+However, considering that the photon region boundary is a simultaneous solution to the two constraints, Eq.(\ref{Boundary condition 1}) and (\ref{Boundary condition 2}), the above equation can be simplified further.
+Imposing the first constraint $V(r,\theta)=0$ results in vanishing of the second term in Eq.(\ref{second condition}), thus reducing it to,

 Solving this equation for $\sigma$ we get two roots $\bar{\sigma}_\pm$ as